Norse Atlantic Airways: Expansion

 In November 2022, Norse Atlantic announced the addition of both Paris Charles de Gaulle and Rome Fiumicino as destinations to launch in March and June 2023 respectively.
 On 14 February 2023, the airline announced the launch of flights operated by its British subsidiary Norse Atlantic UK to begin in May 2023, with services between London Gatwick and Orlando beginning on 25 May 2023, and Fort Lauderdale on 26 May 2023, however the subsidiary launched in advance of these dates on 26 March 2023, taking over the operation of Norse Atlantic's route between London Gatwick and New York JFK.
 On 3 May 2023, the airline announced its first services in Asia and the Caribbean, with services between London Gatwick and Barbados, Kingston, and Montego Bay to launch in October 2023, and services between Oslo and Bangkok to begin in November 2023, however the services to the Caribbean were delayed until December 2023, with the planned Kingston service ultimately cancelled.
 On 21 December 2023, the airline announced that it would expand operations to Greece, with services between New York JFK and Athens to begin in May 2024.
-In 28 March 2024, the airline announced that it would expand services between London Gatwick and Las Vegas to begin in September 2024.
+On 28 March 2024, the airline announced that it would expand services between London Gatwick and Las Vegas to begin in September 2024.
 On 18 October 2024, the airline announced a new service between Rome Fiumicino and Los Angeles from 22 May 2025.

-In early 2025, the airline implemented layoffs mainly at its headquarters as part of a restructuring aimed at reducing costs and aligning with a new business model focused on ACMI and charter flights.
-Simultaneously, the airline relocated key administrative and operational functions to a new center in Riga, Latvia.
+The airline relocated key administrative and operational functions to a new center in Riga, Latvia.

 In April 2025, the airline announced widespread cuts to its routes to the United States due to severely decreasing passenger traffic, consisting of frequency cuts to various routes, and with services from Athens, Berlin and Paris to New York cut seasonally.

-In May 2025, the airline announced a new route between Athens and Los Angeles from 3 June 2025, notably the first nonstop service between Athens and the west coast of the United States.
+In May 2025, the airline implemented layoffs mainly at its headquarters as part of a restructuring aimed at reducing costs and aligning with a new business model focused on ACMI and charter flights.

 Corporate affairs

 Management

-Bjørn Tore Larsen is the CEO of Norse Atlantic Airways, having previously served as chairman of OSM Aviation.
-Charles Duncan is the company's president, with prior experience at Continental Airlines, United Airlines, WestJet, and Swoop.
+Bjørn Tore Larsen is the founder and chairman of the board of Norse Atlantic Airways.
+He was its first CEO, having previously served as chairman of OSM Aviation.
+Charles Duncan was the company's president for a term in 2023, with prior experience at Continental Airlines, United Airlines, WestJet, and Swoop.
+He now serves as executive advisor.

+In November 2025 Eivind Roald was appointed President and CEO, he previously worked as chief commercial officer with SAS.